rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 ## Full Node Requirements

-A **full node** is one that runs both a full eth1 client and a full eth2 client along with the Rocket Pool stack.
+A **full node** is one that runs both an Execution (ETH1) Client and Consensus (ETH2) Client along with the Rocket Pool stack.
 This is the best option in terms of decentralization, self-reliance, and consistency.
 It also has the highest requirements.
-While you *can* run Rocket Pool by using publicly available eth1 or eth2 clients (such as [Infura](https://infura.io/) or [Alchemy](https://www.alchemyapi.io/)), relying exclusively on these options is not recommended.
+While you *can* run Rocket Pool by using publicly available Execution (ETH1) and Consensus (ETH2) clients (such as [Infura](https://infura.io/) or [Alchemy](https://www.alchemyapi.io/)), relying exclusively on these options is not recommended.

 Here is a simple breakdown of what is required to run a full Rocket Pool node well: